The Best of C. M. Kornbluth: Reception

 Lester del Rey in Analog Science Fiction/Science Fact writes that the collection indeed "includes some of [Kornbluth's] very best work, as well as a few earlier stories written before his style had fully evolved."
 He name checks several of the story, notably "the classic 'The Little Black Bag,' which any other writer would have turned into a long (and less forceful) novel."
 He concludes "I regret that a few of my favorites are not included.
 I'd like 'Thirteen O'Clock' and 'That Share of Glory.'
 But we can't have everything, and I'm glad to have so much of Cyril's writing in one book.
 Recommended."

 Spider Robinson in Galaxy Science Fiction praises this collection, saying "I haven't enjoyed a book so much in years."

 Mark Rich writes "Critics judging Kornbluth by this anthology, edited by Pohl, have seen a growing bitterness in his later stories.
 This reflects editorial choice more than reality, because Kornbluth also wrote delightful humor in his last years, in stories not collected here.
 These tales demonstrate Kornbluth's effective use of everyday individuals from a variety of ethnic backgrounds as well as his well-tuned ear for dialect."

 The book was also reviewed by Michael Bishop in Delap's F & SF Review, May 1977, and Philip Stephensen-Payne in Paperback Parlour.

-Awards

-"The Little Black Bag won the 1951 Retro Hugo Award for Best Novelette in 2001.
-"The Silly Season" was a preliminary nominee for the 1951 Retro Hugo Award for Best Short Story in 2001.
-"The Advent on Channel Twelve" was a finalist for the 1959 Hugo Award for Best Short Story.
-"Shark Ship" was a finalist for the 1959 Hugo Award for Best Novelette.